hexedwalnut/fen-ttrpg/content/core/chapters/actor-creation.md

 +++
 draft=false
-title = '02 - Actor Creation'
+title = 'Actor Creation'
+tags=["chapter"]
+[Params]
+  abstract="In this chapter we discuss the concept of the actor and how to create actors."
 +++

 > "All the world's a stage, And all the men and women merely players; They have their exits and their entrances; And one man in his time plays many parts, Hist acts being seven ages." - William Shakespeare